 All too often, digital citizenship is focused just on online safety or what not to do in the digital space.
-Of course, these are important lessons, but what we really need to focus on is the potential of being a digital citizen.
-As Culatta says, digital citizenship should be about how we can use technology to make the world a better place for ourselves and others.
+Of course, these are important lessons, but we need to focus on the potential of being a digital citizen.
+As Culatta says, digital citizenship should use technology to make the world a better place for ourselves and others.

-A ‘good’ digital citizen should see the world as an interconnected community of a range of different people and understand that technology can be used for the benefit of ourselves, but more importantly, for others.
+A ‘good’ digital citizen should see the world as an interconnected community of a range of different people and understand that technology can be used to benefit ourselves, but more importantly, for others.

 What are your thoughts on Digital Citizenship?
 Has your school integrated Digital Citizenship into the curriculum yet?
-Feel free to discuss with me at firstname.lastname@example.org and we could feature you in our upcoming articles!
+Feel free to discuss with me at firstname.lastname@example.org, and we could feature you in our upcoming articles!